FanzOfLenaZavaroni/fanzoflenazavaroni.github.io/my-collections/_posts/podcasts/2020-05-10-private-passions.md

 subtitle: Andrew O'Hagan
 description: Novelist and journalist Andrew O’Hagan talks to Michael Berkeley about the music that inspires his writing and his family life.
 post_description: Novelist and journalist Andrew O’Hagan talks to Michael Berkeley about the music that inspires his writing and his family life.
-categories: [BBC Radio 3, Podcasts, Private Passions, OnThisDay10May]
+categories: [BBC Radio 3, Podcasts, Private Passions, Andrew-O'Hagan, OnThisDay10May]
 permalink: /discography/podcasts/:name
 ---